AdaptiveIntelligenceCircle/.github-/GOVERNANCE.md

 AIC exists to **advance knowledge and public-good technology**, not to maximize profit or proprietary advantage.

+AIC’s organizational governance is human-led.
+Technical protocols developed under separate repositories are independent research efforts and do not define organizational control.

 ---

 ## 2. Governance Model